smatechnologies/ibm-i-agent-docs/docs/job-tracking/tracking-types.md

 Using the SBMJOB exit program technique, the LSAM uses user-supplied values that are registered in an LSAM database file to filter out the desired jobs from every job that would be started by the SBMJOB command.
-Jobs that are marked for this specific \"Tracking\" method are sent to OpCon by means of the $JOB:TRACK external event command.
+Jobs that are marked for this specific "Tracking" method are sent to OpCon by means of the $JOB:TRACK external event command.
 The command uses the LSAM database file parameters to specify which OpCon Schedule will show the job.

-Jobs of type \"Tracked\" (that are not marked for \"Automatic\" processing - refer to below) require that an OpCon job master record must exist on the Schedule named by the LSAM parameters.
+Jobs of type "Tracked" (that are not marked for "Automatic" processing - refer to below) require that an OpCon job master record must exist on the Schedule named by the LSAM parameters.
 This tracking type cannot have its job parameters overridden by the OpCon job master